optim-ally/origametry/docs/source/usage/folding.rst

     assert creases is None

-Some :ref:`axioms` require that a crease passes through a point.
+Some :ref:`axioms <axioms>` require that a crease passes through a point.
 This is equivalent to reflecting that point onto itself.

 Thus we can fold through :code:`p1` and :code:`p2` (:ref:`axiom 1 <axioms>`):